Configure Custom Domains with Self-Managed Certificates

 Before you can use the domain with Auth0, you'll need to verify that you own it.

-Go to Dashboard > Tenant Settings, and copy the TXT verification record listed in the Dashboard to your domain's DNS record.
+Go to Dashboard > Branding > Custom Domains, and copy the TXT verification record listed in the Dashboard to your domain's DNS record.

 Add the TXT verification record to your domain's DNS record.
 The following steps may vary for your domain host provider.

 Parameter Value Record type TXT Name Enter your custom domain name (such as login.northwind.com).
 Time to Live (TTL) Use default value Value Paste in the TXT value provided by the Auth0 Dashboard for your domain's DNS record.

 Click Verify to proceed.
 If Auth0 was able to verify your domain name, you'll see a confirmation window.
 Save the information provided in this window, specifically the